101 – Carleton University

 At Carleton University, we reward academic excellence and recognize financial need with generous scholarship and bursary programs.

-All entrance and prestige scholarships are renewable with an “A‑” standing and may be renewed over the first 4 years of undergraduate study.
+All entrance and prestige scholarships are renewable with an “A-” average and may be renewed over the first 4 years of undergraduate study.

-3,606 residence spaces are available, 77% of which are reserved for first‑year students.
-The majority of rooms for students in first‑year studies are double, traditional-style, located on all-gender floors.
+3,606 residence spaces are available, 77% of which are reserved for first-year students.
+The majority of these rooms are double, traditional-style and located on all-gender floors.

 There are a limited number of spaces located on single-gender floors (as demand dictates).

 - a residence space